 \subsection{Computational Notebook}

 The computational notebook domain faces greater challenges in accommodating novices, maintaining documentation, and developing fine-tuned AI models.
 Since they are different from traditional programming paradigms, they require special attention.
-Existing research in this domain with \apps{}, only addresses a very small portion of the problems.
+Existing research in this domain with \apps{}, only addresses a tiny portion of the problems.